triciasawyer/salmon-cookies-Vue/README.md

 - Testing was a struggle

-- The docuemntation was helpful, but the concepts weren't explained well so had to find that elsewhere
+- The docuemntation was helpful, but the concepts weren't explained as in deptch as I owuld like so had to find that elsewhere

 ### UML